gchq/sleeper/docs/05-ingest.md

 sleeper.bulk.import.persistent.emr.executor.arm.instance.types=m6g.4xlarge # The EC2 ARM64 instance types to be used for the executor nodes of the EMR cluster.
 ```

 Multiple instance types can be specified separated by commas.
-One instance will be chosen depending on the capacity
+Instances will be chosen depending on the capacity
 available.

 For executor nodes, you can assign weights to instance types to define the amount of capacity that each instance type